snandam/centos--docker-learning/docker-commands.md

 ```

-# Note that inorder for this to work an image need to have the port exposed when building the image
+- Inorder for this to work an image need to have the port exposed when building the image

 ##### Notes :
 - Q: Why use -i and -d in the docker run command.
 If the docker is running a daemon and i is to run interactive why give at the same time?